 Movement is movement, up or down.
 And there are technical tools on the thinkorswim® platform to help you identify volatility and avoid getting “shaken out” of a potential opportunity when it presents itself.

 FIGURE 1: BOLLINGER BANDS CONTRACTING AND EXPANDING.
-Notice how the period of low volatility and narrow bands dramatically expanded as price shot up (candlestick chart).
-When price closed above the second standard deviation (the upper red band), traders might have thought the asset to be overbought, after which price reverted to the mean (blue line).
+Notice how the period of low volatility and narrow bands dramatically expanded as price shot up (candlesticks).
+When price closed above the second standard deviation (upper red band), traders might have thought the asset to be overbought, after which price reverted to the mean (blue line).
 Also, notice how prices tend to bounce between the upper and lower bands, how the moving average reflects the short-term trend direction, and how the bands narrow as volatility decreases.
 Chart source: The thinkorswim platform.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 The moving average, typically set to a 20-day simple moving average (SMA), helps you see what the average price is and which direction it’s trending.
 The surrounding bands, typically set to two standard deviations, give you a “hypothetical” upper and lower price threshold.